 As aforementioned, taxi operators are permitted to set their own rates; however, most try to make it easy on tourists by sticking to charging $3(USD) per mile for every two passengers, allowing children to ride free if they are under the age of two and accompanied by a paying adult.
 There is an extra charge of $0.50 per piece of luggage stored in the trunk beyond the first two pieces, which are free, and there is a $5(USD) per 15 minute wait charge when the driver has to wait on you to run an errand or visit some attractions.

-This table lists some typical taxi rates for the area.
+This chart shows some typical taxi fares for this area.

 |Typical Cost (USD)||Location A||Location B|